ManuMyGit/CodingTutorials/microservices/eventdriven/kafka/README.md

 - If key = null, round robin strategy is used.
 - If key is sent, then all messages for that key will always go to the same partition.
 For instance, in our Uber example, where there is data every 5 seconds, if we want the data of a particular car to go always to the same partition, we can send the id of the car to guarantee all the data of the same car will go to the same partition.
 - This mechanism of keying our partitions is called key hashing.
 We don't say "this key go to this partition", the only thing Kafka guarantees is "this key will go always to the same partition", but we don't know that partition.

+The key is used by Kafka to calculate the partition that will store the message.
+The partition is calculated by the following formula: `partition = hash(key) % number_of_partitions`.
+We want all partitions to receive roughly the same load.
+That means they key distribution matters a lot:
+- Even distribution happens when:
+  - Keys are diverse and fairly random (e.g., UUIDs, order IDs spread uniformly, session IDs, random hashes).
+  - Or no key is used at all → round-robin ensures balance (but then ordering is lost).
+- Uneven distribution happens when:
+  - Keys have skewed frequencies (e.g., 90% of messages have key="user123" → one partition gets overloaded).
+  - The number of distinct keys is too small compared to the number of partitions.

+Chosing the right key depends on the business logic:
+- If ordering per entity is needed, use that entity as the key (e.g., userId, accountId, orderId).
+- If balanced throughput is the goal and don’t care about ordering, leave the key null → Kafka will round-robin.
+- If ordering + even spread is required: pick a high-cardinality field (e.g., customerId if you have millions of customers, not countryCode if you only have 10).
+A field is high cardinality if it has many unique values compared to the number of partitions.
+Example: countryCode → only ~200 possible values (low cardinality). userId → millions of unique values (high cardinality).

+To keep partitions balanced:
+- Number of unique keys ≫ number of partitions (at least 10x more unique keys than partitions is a good practice).
+- Check key frequency distribution → ideally uniform.

 ## Consumers & consumer groups
 In the same way producers write data, consumers read data from a topic (specified by name).